 Welcome.
-Slow Travel Magazine is the personal project of travel writer and author, Liss Connell, together with a small team of guest contributors.
-Very soon, we’ll be launching our first print edition!
-Sign up below for updates on its release date, and how to subscribe.
+Slow Travel Magazine is the personal project of travel writer and author, Liss Connell together with a small team of guest contributors.
+Soon, we’ll be launching our first print edition.
 We’re passionate about slow travel as we believe that it opens doors for more enriching travel experiences, for both the guest and the host.
 Sign-up to our mailing list for the latest slow travel news, plus our free travel guides.

 Get your free 20 page travel guide

 Slow down and settle into the daily rhythm of life in BROOME with our 20 page travel guide.
 Includes slow food, homestays, local faces and 7 ways to slow down in this character-filled town of North Western Australia.
 Sign up below to receive your link to this 20 page travel guide, or to hear more about our upcoming first print edition.

 Slow travel is an offshoot of the slow food movement